shaily45/sinatra-test-job/README.md

   2. Change into the app directory:

-  `$ cd `
+  `$ cd sinatra-test-job`

+  3. Install Ruby 3.1.0 and Bundler if you haven't already installed it:

+  `$ gem install bundler`

-  3. Install the required gems:
+  4. Install the required gems:

    `$ bundle install`

-  4. Create the database:

-   `$ rake db:create`

-  5. Migrate the database:

-  `$ rake db:migrate`

-  6. Create a .env file in root directory then you have to change the values in env file:
+  5. Install latest version of docker and docker compose:

+  6. Rename .env.example to .env

+  7. Replace the values in the .env file with your own values

-  7. Start the sinatra server using:
+  8. Start the server (docker will handle db creation and migrations):
+    `$ docker-compose up --build` or `$ docker-compose up`

+  9. To enter into rake console:
+    `$ docker-compose run app bundle exec rake console`

+  10. For running tests:
-    $ bundle exec ruby ./config/environment.rb
+    `$ docker-compose run app bundle exec rspec {test_file_name}`